zd123/cloud-fine-tuning/README.md

 - **Solution**: Make sure you selected a GPU instance (not CPU)
 - Try: `nvidia-smi` to verify GPU is present

+### Training crashes with "Attempting to unscale FP16 gradients"
+- **Solution**: This was a known issue with FP16/BF16 configuration that has been fixed
+- The script now uses BFloat16 (`bf16`) instead of FP16 for better stability
+- See `DEBUG_FP16_ISSUE.md` for detailed explanation of the problem and solution
+- If you still encounter this, your GPU might not support BF16 - try disabling mixed precision

 ---

 ## 📁 Repository Structure